elisa-tech/wg-automotive-safety-app/README.md

 ## Signalsource-control-panel interface

-Alternatively to writing to the named pipe directly, an ncurses based control panel can be used as more convenient alternative.
+An ncurses based control panel can be used as a convenient alternative to writing to the named pipe directly.

 ```
 Signalsource-control-panel